HelloWorllds/Test-task/README.md

 ## Test-task
-This is a test task for Ciklum JavaScript Internship
+This is test task for Ciklum JavaScript Internship

 **Task**:
 #### You need to create a page with the parts (sections of existing web pages):